zapta/ble_stepper_motor_analyzer/README.md

 > **_NOTE:_**  Installing a RTL876B based adapter on Ubuntu requires a minor tweak of the firmware file names as explained at https://fosspost.org/fix-bluetooth-rtl8761b-problem-on-linux-ubuntu-22-04/.
 Also,

 The symptoms of a PC bluetooth adapter that doesn't support the required protocol are that the device shows up when running *analyzer --scan* but when running the analyzer without the *--scan* flag, it fails to connect to the device.
 For the more technical readers, a discussion on this topic is available here https://github.com/hbldh/bleak/issues/1227#issuecomment-1435708347

+## Hardware design files

+The Kicad source files and the generated JLCPCB production files are available under the *kicad* directory of this repository.
+As of Mar 2023, we are using Kicad 7.0, and the built in plugins **Fabrication Toolkit** and **Interactive Html Bom**.

 ## Firmware development